 Vaccination Requirement FAQs

-Does Northwestern require students or employees to be vaccinated against COVID-19?
+Does Northwestern require students to be vaccinated against COVID-19?

-Northwestern requires all students, faculty and staff (including exchange and visiting students/scholars) with presence on campus to be fully vaccinated against COVID-19.
-The above requirements are all subject to limited exceptions (e.g., documented, approved personal health and religious reasons).
+All students (including exchange and visiting students) in credit-bearing, on-campus programs are required to be fully vaccinated against COVID-19, subject to limited exceptions (e.g., documented, approved personal health and religious reasons).

 Which vaccines are approved to meet Northwestern’s requirement?

 Any COVID-19 vaccine authorized by the FDA or the WHO satisfies Northwestern’s vaccine requirement.
 If you have questions regarding if a specific vaccine meets the requirement, please email firstname.lastname@example.org.

 Are students who live or take classes in a state that doesn’t allow for vaccine requirements required to get the vaccine?

 Students who take classes exclusively in a state that prohibits or significantly restricts vaccine requirements and/or prohibits educational institutions from asking for proof of COVID-19 vaccination are not required to be vaccinated.
 Students in this situation should seek an exception.
 Northwestern still strongly encourages vaccination, and there may be other requirements to access campus.

 Kellogg EMBA Miami students should contact email@example.com for additional guidance.